heterorefactor/heterorefactor/experiments/Recursive/README.md

 #### System packages

-We assume Ubuntu 18.04 LTS are installed.
+We assume Ubuntu 18.04 LTS is installed.
 All prerequisites in the root README.md file should be installed:

 ```bash